Programming-from-A-to-Z/A2Z-F15/week3/callback.md

 # Callback in a Loop Problem

 Here's the problem we discussed in class.
+This discussion began as a [github gist which you can read here](https://gist.github.com/shiffman/7b96d9951bb3865e7d38).

 {% highlight javascript %}